MicahCM/bond_court/README.md

 - Bond Court
 - Pretrial
 - Bond
+- Github: if you're new to Github or coding in r, don't fear!
+The documents that end ".Rmd" will be a bit hard to follow, these are the code, but if you read text with a "#" in front of it the steps should be explained.
+Around or before 2022-06-04 there will be documents formatted like reports with the graphs but without the code that will be more accessible.

 > __I-Bond:__ Release without paying money
 > _Example: "10,000 I" means release without paying any money_